SurajKulal1/jan-ken-pon/jan-ken-pon/README.md

-# ✊📄✂️ Jan Ken Pon (Rock Paper Scissors)
+# ✊📄✂️ jan ken pon (Rock Paper Scissors)

 [![Made with HTML, CSS & JS](https://img.shields.io/badge/Made%20with-HTML%2C%20CSS%2C%20JS-orange.svg?style=for-the-badge&logo=html5)](https://developer.mozilla.org/en-US/docs/Web)
 [![Status: Active](https://img.shields.io/badge/Status-Active-brightgreen.svg?style=for-the-badge)]()
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)](LICENSE)

-Welcome to **Jan Ken Pon**!
+Welcome to **jan ken pon**!
 This is my **very first personal project**, and I'm really glad to share this fun, minimal, and interactive web application.
 Built using **HTML**, **CSS**, and **JavaScript**, it's the classic Rock, Paper, Scissors game where you can play against a computer opponent and keep track of your score.
 Whether you're learning frontend development or looking for a mini-game to add to your portfolio, this is a great place to start.

 ---